Thinkwise/docs/docs/sf/subjects.md

 #### Sequence of fields

-Just as in the grid view, the sequence of the fields can be entered by means of the tasks at the side of the screen.
+Just as in the grid view, the order of the fields can be entered by means of the tasks at the side of the screen.

 #### Form field type